docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 Object
 Array

-NOTE: The ActionScript class and date objects are not supported as parameter values.
+.. note:: The ActionScript class and date objects are not supported as parameter values.

 .. _control-object-functions: